 Like other internees, they were at first held for 28 days, then formally presented with internment orders.
 Conditions were every bit as poor (if not worse) than in Crumlin Road, Derry and even the Al Rawdah.
-At first, unlike the male internees, the women in Armagh were not accorded internee status and were treated as ordinary prisoners, accumulating privileges, such as visits and parcels, rather than being accorded them automatically.
+At first, unlike the male internees, the women in Armagh were not accorded internee status and were treated as ordinary prisoners, accumulating privileges over time, such as visits and parcels, rather than being immediately accorded them as an automatic right (as applied to internees).
 Each was locked into their own, bitterly cold, cell for twenty hours or more a day, with no formal recreation room and a limited range of handicrafts.

 Tensions soon developed within the group, although most were very reluctant to discuss what transpired after their release.
 By September 1943, the internal rows had spilled over, apparently to the extent that some of the republican prisoners wanted to be kept separate from the three women from Derry.
 Certainly this was later cited in the brief newspaper reports that mention the prison (eg The Irish Times, 1st December 1943).
 From September 1943 internal relations had deteriorated to the extent that an argument escalated and prison staff intervened.
 According to Madge Burns, the staff used high-power jets to hose them out of their cells (leaving most badly knocked around).
 Their cells were searched and the contents thrown out into the corridor and broken up.
 All ‘privileges’ were stopped too.
 The northern government ensured there was no publicity and the issue was never discussed in Stormont.
 Republican News was, at this time, being issued erratically by Harry White and Dan Turley Jr but too infrequently to be of any use in raising awareness of the issues the women faced.